sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 ## When to Use hyperpb

-`hyperpb` solves a specific set of problems.
-It is not a generic drop-in replacement for all Go Protobuf code.
+`hyperpb` is built for specific use cases.
+It is not a universal drop-in replacement for standard Go Protobuf code.

 ### Ideal Use Cases
 - **Dynamic Gateways & Proxies**: Systems receiving dynamic schemas at runtime that must inspect or forward payloads without ahead-of-time code generation.